Skip to content

 First Homes scheme: discounted new builds in England

-First Homes is an England-only scheme offering new-build properties at a discount of at least 30% (sometimes up to 50%) from the market price.
-The discount is passed on to future buyers, keeping the homes affordable in perpetuity.
+First Homes is an England-only scheme that sells new-build properties at a discount of at least 30%, and sometimes as much as 50%, off the market price.
+That discount is tied to the property and passes on to whoever buys it next, so the home stays affordable well into the future.

 30–50%